Look Again Project Space

 written and performed by Shane Strachan

-The Bill Gibb Line is a spoken-word film and exhibition of new narratives across poetry and fashion inspired by the life and work of the Northeast-born fashion designer who was world renowned in the 1970s.
-It will centre around six new poems by writer-performer Shane Strachan, each inspired by a different fashion show across Gibb’s illustrious and tumultuous career from the late 60s to the mid-80s.
+The Bill Gibb Line was a spoken-word film and exhibition of new narratives across poetry and fashion inspired by the life and work of the Northeast-born fashion designer who was world renowned in the 1970s.
+Centred around six new poems by writer-performer Shane Strachan, each inspired by a different fashion show across Gibb’s illustrious and tumultuous career from the late 60s to the mid-80s.

-Supported by filmmaker Graeme Roger of Wildbird, the film will feature a spoken word performance by Shane along with new garments created by 3rd-year Fashion and Textiles students at Gray’s School of Art, all influenced by Gibb’s diverse designs.
+Supported by filmmaker Graeme Roger of Wildbird, the film featured a spoken word performance by Shane along with new garments created by 3rd-year Fashion and Textiles students at Gray’s School of Art, all influenced by Gibb’s diverse designs.

-The exhibition will also feature the poems digitally printed on textiles in the space, alongside a new dress design by Gray’s students Beth Coventry and Catherine Macdonald inspired by drawings and pattern cuttings held at Robert Gordon’s Art & Heritage Collections for Gibb’s final 1985 fashion show, ‘The Bronze Age’.
+The exhibition also featured the poems digitally printed on textiles in the space, alongside a new dress design by Gray’s students Beth Coventry and Catherine Macdonald inspired by drawings and pattern cuttings held at Robert Gordon’s Art & Heritage Collections for Gibb’s final 1985 fashion show, ‘The Bronze Age’.

 Originally from Bill Gibb’s hometown of Fraserburgh, Shane Strachan is a writer and performer based in Aberdeen.
 His work for both page and stage is concerned with the Northeast’s relationship with the wider world, including his work-in-progress novel inspired by Gibb’s life and work for which he was awarded a Robert Louis Stevenson Fellowship.
 He holds a PhD in Creative Writing from the University of Aberdeen.